Conservation contributors

 Wildlife biologists

-Charles ("Charlie") and Libby Schwartz were a husband-and-wife wildlife biology team whose field studies in the 1940s were instrumental in documenting the Nēnē's predicament and prompting conservation measures.
-Recruited in early 1946 at the behest of Colin Lennox and Aldo Leopold, the Schwartzes traveled from Missouri to Hawai'i to conduct a wide-ranging survey of the islands' game birds.
-For nearly two years (1946-1947), they crisscrossed the main islands - "from sea level to volcano top" - studying native and introduced birds.
-They focused intently on the Nēnē, observing its habitats on the high lava plains, trapping and banding birds, and analyzing stomach contents to determine the goose's diet and ecology.
-Libby later recounted how Charlie would trek out to collect specimens while she remained in camp "dissecting them on the tailgate of our jeep" and minding their children - illustrating the hands-on nature of their research.
-In 1949, the Schwartzes published A Reconnaissance of Game Birds in Hawaii (a report to the Territorial Board of Agriculture and Forestry) which delivered a stark warning: the Nēnē was likely to be the next Hawaiian bird to go extinct, and immediate action was needed to save it.
-They reported the wild Nēnē population to be perilously low (only about 30 birds) and advocated for protective legislation, predator control, and a captive-breeding program.
-This call to action directly led to the creation of the Nēnē Restoration Project that same year.
-Before departing Hawai'i, Charles Schwartz also helped facilitate an international lifeline for the goose: at Sir Peter Scott's request, he arranged for Nēnē eggs or goslings to be sent to the Wildfowl Trust in England to establish a backup breeding population.
-The Schwartzes' groundbreaking fieldwork and persuasive reporting were crucial in kickstarting modern Nēnē conservation, bridging the gap between early warnings and concrete intervention.
+Charles ("Charlie") and Libby Schwartz were a husband-and-wife wildlife biology team from Missouri whose field studies in the late 1940s produced the first detailed picture of where the Nēnē stood.
+Recruited in early 1946 at the request of Colin Lennox and on Aldo Leopold's advice, the Schwartzes spent nearly two years (1946-1947) crisscrossing the main islands, "from sea level to volcano top," studying native and introduced game birds.
+They concentrated on the Nēnē: observing it on the high lava plains, trapping and banding birds, and dissecting specimens to work out diet and ecology.
+Libby later recalled Charlie walking out to collect birds while she stayed in camp "dissecting them on the tailgate of our jeep" and looking after their children.
+In 1949 they published A Reconnaissance of Game Birds in Hawaii, a report to the Territorial Board of Agriculture and Forestry.
+The conclusion was blunt: the Nēnē was likely to be the next Hawaiian bird to go extinct, and the territory had to act now.
+They put the wild population at around 30 birds and pressed for protective legislation, predator control, and a captive-breeding program.
+The Nēnē Restoration Project was created that same year.
+Before leaving Hawai'i, Charles Schwartz also arranged at Sir Peter Scott's request for Nēnē eggs or goslings to be sent to the Wildfowl Trust in England as a backup population.
+Their fieldwork and the 1949 report are what turned earlier warnings into a funded program.

 J. Donald 'Jack' Smith